But there’s one really important, really useful project management tool you might not have given much thought to: Slack.

 9. Audio and video calls

 You can also start an audio or video call with up to 15 people.
 This means you won’t need to switch from Slack to Skype or Google Hangouts to make your work call.
-And because you don’t get charged extra for it, you don’t have to worry about paying for another service.
+This feature is free, so you don’t need to pay for another service.

 10. Useful bots